BenjaminTendler/KT_model/README.md

 # Fixative modelling & EPG fitting
-This respository contains the code associated with the manuscript titled:\
+This respository contains the code associated with the manuscript:\
 *A method to remove the influence of fixative concentration on post-mortem T2 maps using a Kinetic Tensor model*

+Written by Benjamin Tendler - benjamin.tendler@ndcn.ox.ac.uk

 Code is as follows: